 A Non-Designer’s Guide to Creating Free Stellar Graphics on Canva

-For independent creators, you’re not just the artist – you’re the Art Director, Social Media Manager, Web Designer, and more, all rolled into one superhuman.
-It’s your job to skin out all your social media profiles when you have a new release, get that album thumbnail looking good, and singlehandedly make any and all graphics for your videos and email campaigns.
+You’re not just the artist – you’re the art director, social media manager, web designer, and more, all rolled into one superhuman.
+It’s your job to skin out all your social media profiles when you have a new release, to get that album thumbnail looking good, and to, singlehandedly, make any and all graphics for your videos and email campaigns.